 Positive thinking and affirmations can help you set a great tone for the day ahead and can even help you maintain a calm and balanced mood.
 And not just for the day.
 Researchers have been looking at the link between positive thinking, improved cardiovascular health, and a stronger immune system.

 You’ve heard the old adage “breakfast is the most important meal of the day.”
 That’s still mostly true, even if it has been a hot topic of debate for a while now.
 Your first meal of the day will help you concentrate, regulate your blood sugar, and help you avoid mood swings and cravings later on in the day.

-Oatmeal, yogurt, avocado toast, eggs, or green smoothies are excellent options that are full of protein, fiber, and all the essential nutrition needed to fuel your day.
+Oatmeal, yogurt, avocado toast, eggs, protein shakes, or green superfood smoothies are excellent options that are full of protein, fiber, and all the essential nutrition needed to fuel your day.